 The delivery of the DOG sculpture was universally praised for its professional approach and it is a credit to Takayama’s team that the logistics were managed to timetable.
 In this video some of the story of DOG and its journey to the parks of London is told.

-Conceptually Takayama envisiged DOG to be an artwork which engaged not just people but a community.
-Whilst the primary statement about the sculpture was concerning how people value the material things in their lives, this participation of other people was seen as an act of engagement intrinisc to the purpose of the artist.
+Conceptually Takayama envisaged DOG to be an artwork which engaged not just people but a community.
+Whilst the primary statement about the sculpture was concerning how people value the material things in their lives, this participation of other people was seen as an act of engagement intrinsic to the purpose of the artist.
 Takayama wanted to create a contemporary sculpture which people could not just approach but become part of through their own interactions.

 Having prepared the schedule, operational timetable and methods to be employed in her Workshop Guide, she presented it to schools across London.
 In all 19 primary schools took up her offer and she delivered workshops into all of those schools.
-They started with a first drawing of an animal they would like to create in three dimensions. the beauty of Takayama’s whole approach was that she was not insisting on the content of the work.
+They started with a first drawing of an animal they would like to create in three dimensions.
+The beauty of Takayama’s entire approach was that she was not insisting on the content of the work.
 This meant that the participating schools could tie the workshop models into a part of their syllabus delivery.
 Each school picked the topic or theme of the workshop to match the pedagogic agenda delivered to the pupils in that year.

 Takayama’s workshops in the schools ran for one day.
-The teachers had been provided with a Workshop pack in which she had laid out the timetable for the workshop and a detailed step by step, illustrated, task flow.
+The teachers had been provided with a workshop pack in which she had laid out the timetable for the workshop and a detailed, step by step, illustrated, task flow.
 Sometimes single handedly, sometimes with members of her team, Takayama would work with the children and guide them through each stage to the production of their own models.

-In the hundreds of three dimensional models which were produced, there are some stunning examples of both creativity and comprehension.
+In the hundreds of three-dimensional models which were produced, there are some stunning examples of both creativity and comprehension.
 Takayama’s purpose was to release the creative ability of the children and to help them understand their own potential to be artists.
-She talked with the children about what it meant to be an artist, how it is a career and how her studio worked.
+She talked with the children about what it meant to be an artist, how it is a career, and how her studio worked.
 Finally, she took the kid’s models away and arranged public installations for their work.

 At the end of the workshops the children were asked to write a message of hope for the future.
 All of the Year 4 pupils from the 19 primary schools involved completed their messages.